glasnt/talks/2019_05_PyConUS.podium/slides.md

 The image itself won't work well here.
 There's a graident going on, and it's a bit big.

-But I'm a fan of pixel art, so I can manually create pixel art based on this iamge.
+But I'm a fan of pixel art, so I created my own

 ---

 background-image: url("images/tinypycon10-border.png")
 ???

-I mean, I'm no Paul Robertson, but this is pretty close.
+I mean, I'm no Paul Robertson, but I think this is a pretty good pixel art replication of the pycon logo

 We can take this image and throw it in `ih`.